Need To Know

 However, before your stay we are more than happy to answer all of your queries regarding the Mill prior to your booking or arrival by phone or email

-During your stay our representative in the village (who speaks excellent English) will be available should any problems arise.
-She will ensure that the Mill is unlocked (lights on if you are arriving late) and that the keys are available and the Mill is ready for your stay.
-She will also handle any local enquiries or special requests during your stay.
+During your stay our representative at Truly Cyprus (who speaks excellent English) will be available should any problems arise.
+He will ensure that the Mill is unlocked (lights on if you are arriving late) and that the keys are available and the Mill is ready for your stay.
+He will also handle any local enquiries or special requests during your stay.

 As owners we live in To Skarpariko the house next door and attached to The Old Olive Mill.
 Our upstairs balcony links to the Pano's balcony by a few stone steps.